ranemirusG/toolbox-notes/windows_and_unix_cheatsheet.md

 ### Mixin'em up

 PowerShell has several aliases that allow *nix and cmd users to use familiar commands in Windows.
-Use the `Get-Alias` cmdlet to list the aliases available in your environment.
+Use the `Get-Alias` cmdlet to list the aliases available in the environment.

 Run CMD commands in PowerShell: